Details: Required resource app-76e70e7fdd.js was not loaded.

 What is Embark?

 Embark is more than a product, or even a company.
 It is a promise to share the journey of a lifetime with you and your dog.
-You invite us, via our app and website, into your home to help you understand and care for your dog like never before.
+You invite us, via our mobile-friendly website, into your home to help you understand and care for your dog like never before.
 We invite you to join us in making new discoveries in dog health, wellness, care, and understanding: via our research questions, regular results updates, blog posts, social media, and events.

 I’m interested in testing my dog.
 Can I buy a test now?